Gardening

 3. Gardening Reduces Carbon Footprint

-The carbon footprint of food transportation is really high, and some still tend to underestimate it.
+The carbon footprint of food transportation is significant, and many people tend to underestimate it.
 Gardening helps to reduce the quantity of carbon dioxide released into the atmosphere.
 It also cuts the amount of money spent on purchasing vegetables and herbs shipped over long distances, therefore lowering the carbon footprint.

 More Sustainable Practices

-- Composting garden waste and kitchen scraps reduces the amount of waste sent to landfills and creates well-composted soil perfect for Kiwi gardens.
-It also helps to reduce the potential use of chemical fertilisers.
+• Composting garden waste and kitchen scraps reduces the amount of waste sent to landfills and creates well-composted soil perfect for Kiwi gardens.
+It also reduces the need for chemical fertilisers.

 4. Land Care through Managing Invasive Species